DeSantis wins Florida governor's race, defeating progressive Andrew Gillum

 The general election was notable for its direct clashes over race.
 Setting the tone early on, DeSantis said in a Fox News that Gillum would "monkey this up" if elected, which critics immediately denounced as a racist dog whistle.

 DeSantis denied the charge, but was dogged by follow-up reports on his association with far right figures and his refusal to return money from a donor who used the n-word to deride former President Barack Obama.
+A white supremacist group contacted Florida voters with robo-calls in which an actor performed a racist impression of Gillum, which the DeSantis campaign condemned.
 In a debate moment that went viral, Gillum said: "I'm not calling Mr. DeSantis a racist, I'm simply saying the racists believe he’s a racist."

 Gillum faced his own vulnerabilities.
 The FBI is investigating corruption in Tallahassee and while there's no sign that Gillum is a target of the probe himself, he accepted free tickets to the musical Hamilton from an undercover agent and his public explanation was undercut by text messages that emerged during the race.
 DeSantis warned Gillum might be "impeached" if elected while Trump falsely asserted that Gillum was a "thief" with no evidence.